NaamaBarIlan/WestSeattleParks/README.md

 ### Description

 This is a C# console web application.
 It builds out a relational database and an API server for all West Seattle Parks.
-The app will allow Seattle residents to easily view helpful West Seattle parks amenities and activities information, and for the Seattle Parks and Rec employees to easily update, add, and/or delete park information.
+The app will allow Seattle residents to find helpful West Seattle parks amenities and activities information, and for the Seattle Parks and Rec employees to easily update, add, and/or delete park information.

 ---